SPECIAL EDUCATIONAL NEEDS PROVISION

 Parents of pupils with an Education, Health and Care Plan will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
 Information will be made accessible for parents.

-How do we evaluate the effectiveness of our provision?
+How do you evaluate the effectiveness of your provision?

 Regular monitoring and review will focus on the extent to which planned outcomes have been achieved.
 The views of the pupil, parents and class teachers will be taken into account.
 The assessment information from teachers will show whether less than expected progress is being made.

 The SEN Code of Practice (2014) describes adequate progress as:

 Is similar to that of children of the same age who had the same starting point

 Matches or improves on the pupil’s previous rate of progress